loopwerk/loopwerk.io/content/articles/2025-07-02-coolify-django.md

 - A custom deploy service that listens for GitHub webhooks to pull and restart the right app
 - A custom backup script that archives configs and databases and ships them offsite to [rsync.net](https://rsync.net).

-I’ve written about this setup in detail, both in [“Setting up a Debian 11 server for SvelteKit and Django”](/articles/2023/setting-up-debian-11/) and more recently in [“Automatically deploy your site when you push the main branch”](/articles/2024/auto-deploying/).
+I've written about this setup in detail, both in ["Setting up a Debian 11 server for SvelteKit and Django"](/articles/2023/setting-up-debian-11/) and more recently in ["Automatically deploy your site when you push the main branch"](/articles/2024/auto-deploying/).

-While not rocket science, it’s a non-trivial setup.
+While not rocket science, it's a non-trivial setup.
 Each new app requires a checklist of configuration steps, and it's easy to miss one.
 Worse, my deploy script involves a brief moment of downtime as Gunicorn restarts.
-It’s only a second or two, but it’s not ideal.
-I’m more of a developer than an operations person, and building a zero-downtime, rolling deploy script myself feels like a step too far.
+It's only a second or two, but it's not ideal.
+I'm more of a developer than an operations person, and building a zero-downtime, rolling deploy script myself feels like a step too far.

 On the other end of the spectrum, I have a bunch of static sites hosted with Netlify.
 Its workflow is a dream: connect a GitHub repo, push changes, and Netlify automatically builds and deploys the site.
 It handles complex build steps for static site generators, even ones built with Swift like [Saga](https://github.com/loopwerk/Saga).
 But its magic is limited to static sites; you can't run a backend service like a Django app.